Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Step 1: Fill Out the Online Form

-Head over to the official JESTA website and fill out the required information.
-You’ll need:
+Head over to the official JESTA website and fill out the required information you’ll need:

- Your passport details
+Your passport details

- Your travel plans (including where you’re staying)
+Your travel plans (including where you’re staying)

- Flight information
+Flight information

- A declaration about any criminal or health-related issues..
+A declaration about any criminal or health-related issues..
 Make sure to do this at least 72 hours before departure to avoid any last-minute surprises.

 Step 2: Submit (Possibly)

-Pay Depending on when you file and future plans for rollouts, a minimal processing fee may be assessed.
+Pay Depending on when you file and plans for rollouts, a minimal processing fee may be assessed.
 You will be sent an email confirmation once filed.

 Step 3: Wait for Approval

-Why Travelers Will Love JESTA
+Why Travellers Will Love JESTA

- Paper-Free Process: Everything is done online, so no embassies, no papers sent through the snail mail—just convenient, easy travel planning.
+Paper-Free Process: Everything is done online, so no embassies, no papers sent through the snail mail—just convenient, easy travel planning.

 | Feature | JESTA | Traditional Visa |